andersmollmark/structure-maven-plugin/README.md

 # structure-maven-plugin
-This plugin will help to keep track package dependencies
+This plugin will help to keep track of package dependencies